Early-Modern-OCR/hOCR-De-Noising/README.md

 Then use subcommand `run` with the PROC_ID of the previous run and `--force-run` to overwrite previous output.
 This will read the input JSON file and allow the same page(s) to be processed

     ./emop.py run --force-run --proc-id ${PROC_ID}

+### Cron

+To submit jobs via cron a special wrapper script is provided

+Edit cron by using `crontab -e` and add something like the following:

+    EMOP_HOME=/path/to/emop-controller
+    0 * * * * $EMOP_HOME/cron.sh config-cron.ini ; $EMOP_HOME/cron.sh config-cron-background.ini

+The above example will execute two commands every hour.
+The first launches `emop.py -c config-cron.ini submit` and the second launches `emop.py -c config-cron-background.ini submit`.

 ## Support